 The option to display the final amount in CHF is called dynamic currency conversion or DCC.

 If you select CHF, a third party (known as an acquirer) will set the exchange rate.
-This often comes with a surcharge of up to 10 per cent above the current exchange rate, for example EUR 1 = GBP 1.02 instead of GBP 0.93.
+This often comes with a surcharge of up to 10 per cent above the current exchange rate, for example EUR 1 = CHF 1.02 instead of CHF 0.93.

 Not only does the high exchange rate applied by the acquirer incur unnecessary additional costs, it will also not be listed separately on your bill.